Ensembl/peregrine-eard/docs/earp.md

 ## Procedures and Functions

 Earp does not have "proper" procedures and functions in the style of a traditional language.
 This keeps its execution linear and all the positive effects on performance, predictability, memory-management, etc, which that entails.
-However it does have two constructs, funcitons and procedures, which look very much like functions for the purpose of organising and compartmentalising code.
+However it does have two constructs, functions and procedures, which look very much like functions for the purpose of organising and compartmentalising code.
 This is analagous to the situation in many embedded domain languages, such as GLSL.

 Procedures and functions are nearly identical.
 The differences are:

 * *procedures* can return multiple values (or none!) but can't be used nested inside expressions, only at the top level of a let statement.
 * *functions* can only return exactly one value, but can be used nested inside expressions.

 Functions and procedures introduce a lexical scope for `let` statements.
 Values enter via arguments and exit via results.
-Variables in the lexical globabl scope (including via inclusion) are also visible and modfiable.
-Functions and procedures work as if they are hygenically lexically replaced at the poibnt of their use.
+Variables in the lexical globabl scope (including via inclusion) are also visible and modifiable.
+Functions and procedures work as if they are hygenically lexically replaced at the point of their use.
 They cannot call themselves transitively.

 Functions and procedures contain semi-colon separated statements.
 The last semicolon is followed by an expression in the case of a function and a comma-separated list of expressions in the case of a procedure.